MCresearch/Candela/README.md

 The physical quantities used in the program are all in Angstrom/ps/eV.

 Other parameters are needed for specific `calculation`, which you may refer to [List of supported analyses](#List-of-supported-analyses) where a detailed summary of suppoted `calculation` of analyses is given.
+You may refer to the example `INPUT` files in `/examples` as well for different kinds of analyses.

 ## List of supported analyses
 ### Water-related analyses